 Your doctor uses information from these tests to assign your cancer a stage.
 Your cancer's stage is indicated in Roman numerals.
-Stages of inflammatory breast cancer range from III to IV, with the higher stage indicating that cancer has spread to other areas of the body.
+Because inflammatory breast cancer is aggressive and grows quickly, stages usually range from III to IV, with the higher stage indicating that cancer has spread to other areas of the body.

 The cancer staging system continues to evolve and is becoming more complex as doctors improve cancer diagnosis and treatment.
 Your doctor uses your cancer stage to select the treatments that are right for you.